About Dr. Garcia

 FULL BIO

-Dr. Garcia is the author of Becoming Hispanic-Serving Institutions: Opportunities for Colleges & Universities (Johns Hopkins University Press, 2019) for which she won the American Association of Hispanics in Higher Education Book of the Year Award in 2020 and the editor of the book Hispanic-Serving Institutions in Practice: Defining “Servingness” at HSIs (Information Age Publishing, 2020).
-Her forthcoming book, Transforming Hispanic Serving Institutions for Equity and Justice (Johns Hopkins University Press, 2023) will be available in Spring 2023.
-She has delivered over 100 public lectures and workshops across the country and consults directly with HSIs to work towards organizational transformation.
+Dr. Garcia is the author of Becoming Hispanic-Serving Institutions: Opportunities for Colleges & Universities for which she won the American Association of Hispanics in Higher Education Book of the Year Award in 2020 and the editor of the book Hispanic-Serving Institutions in Practice: Defining “Servingness” at HSIs.
+Her newest book, Transforming Hispanic Serving Institutions for Equity and Justice was released in Spring 2023 and is now available.

 Dr. Garcia graduated from California State University, Northridge with a bachelor’s degree in marketing, the University of Maryland, College Park with a master’s degree in college student personnel, and the University of California, Los Angeles with a Ph.D. in higher education and organizational change.
-She is a proud alumna of a HSI (CSUN) and was a Title V Coordinator at Cal State University, Fullerton which drives and motivates her research and praxis.
+She is a proud alumna of a HSI and was a Title V Coordinator at Cal State University, Fullerton which drives and motivates her research and praxis.